Preserving Privacy and Security in Federated Learning: Secure Framework for Federated Learning

 \subsection{Zero-knowledge proof of attack-free model}

-This component generates a ZKP proving the local model is free from a certain attack $X$.
-In specific, we first assume the existence of a function $R(x)$ that verifies a local model $x$ such that $R(x) = C(x)$ if $x$ is attack-free, and $R(x) = \bot$ otherwise, where $C(x)$ is the commitment of $x$.
-Next, the component implements a ZKP protocol for the users to attest the correct execution of $R(x)$ without revealing $x$.
+This component generates a zero-knowledge proof proving the local model is free from a certain poisoning attack.
+In specific, we first assume the existence of a function that verifies an attack-free model as follows:

+where $x$ is a local model, $C(x)$ is the commitment of $x$.
+Next, the component implements a zero-knowledge proof protocol for the users to attest the correct execution of $R(x)$ without revealing $x$.
+Note that the ZKP itself is not a defense mechanism, but it is a means to verify that the users have executed the function $R(\cdot)$ on their side.
+Hence, the effectiveness of this component in preventing poisoning attacks depends on the performance of the defense $R(\cdot)$.
 A specific implementation of this component for defending against backdoor attacks is shown in Section \ref{sec:zkp}.
-The properties of this component is shown in Fig. \ref{fig:zk}.
+The properties of this component are shown in Fig. \ref{fig:zk}.

 The prover algorithm $P$ is run by the users, while the verifier algorithm $V$ is run by the server $S$.